samanthaneko/agile-battle-android-app/README.md

 # agile-battle-android-app
-An android app, a classic game that level up eyesight and speed.
+An android app, some classic games that level up eyesight and speed.
 Would you like to challenge it?

 [Download link](https://play.google.com/store/apps/details?id=com.snake.agilebattle)